telematum/screening-frontend/README.md

 We are interested in your perspective on the development.
 Your responses will play a crucial role in our evaluation process.

-Looking forward to response for the assessment on or before March 3, 2024.
+Looking forward to your response for the assessment on or before March 3, 2024.
 If you have any questions or concerns, please do not hesitate to reach out.

 ## Deliverables
 ![](Figma-Mockup.png)